Yasuo Mizui: Métagraphie

-The technique of compressing a color between two sheets of paper or two other materials gave rise to unexpected fantastic images.
-The artist analyzed the causality of phenomena that may be considered accidental.
-In other words, it is to introduce the power of the will in the creation of such phenomena, by developing a technique and practice.
-This process expresses the reflection, change, succession, and the fact of going beyond, beside, and between etc. Obtained by a non-reproducible process, the métagraphie implies that the artist makes the slide watercolor on waterproof paper, then lets it have the chance to act on the matter.
-His own response is to find the right balance between the fluidity of watercolor and the exposure time.
-There are similar techniques, such as pressed oil, starch-pressed, and the decal.
-But the manner and the choice of material of Mizui are different.
-An international critic of Fine Arts, Sakae Hasegawa, said in 1984: "When I saw this painting for the first time, I thought this was a picture of a snowy mountain.
-But looking closer, it was not a picture and this picture had a strong resonance in me, it perceives cold silence.
-I find this painting conveys a philosophical and meditative opening, as if he could let the silence of the heart.".
+The technique of compressing color between two sheets of paper or other materials gave rise to unexpected, fantastic images.
+The artist analyzed the causality of phenomena that might be considered accidental.
+In other words, it involved introducing the power of will into the creation of such phenomena by developing a technique and practice.
+This process expresses reflection, change, succession, and the act of transcending, bypassing, or existing between various states.

+The technique, known as métagraphie, is obtained through a non-reproducible process.
+The artist applies watercolor to waterproof paper, then allows the materials to interact and evolve naturally.
+Mizui's response to this process is to find the right balance between the fluidity of the watercolor and the exposure time.
+While similar techniques such as pressed oil, starch-pressed, and decal exist, Mizui's approach and choice of materials are distinct.

+In 1984, international fine arts critic Sakae Hasegawa commented:

+When I saw this painting for the first time, I thought it was a picture of a snowy mountain.
+But upon closer inspection, I realized it was not a picture at all.
+This image resonated deeply within me, evoking a cold silence.
+I find that this painting conveys a philosophical and meditative openness, as if the artist has allowed the silence of the heart to emerge.